-If you do not list the dependent's SSN when required or if you list an incorrect SSN, the exemption may be dis-
+If you do not list the dependent's SSN when required or if you list an incor-CAUTION rect SSN, the exemption may be disallowed.

 Note.
 If your dependent does not have and cannot get an SSN, you must list the individual taxpayer identification number (ITIN) or adoption taxpayer identification number (ATIN) instead of an SSN.
 See Taxpayer identification numbers for aliens, or Taxpayer identification number for adoptees, later.